-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 160 governing cardiac pacemaker evaluation services, effective March 7, 2026.
-Here's what billing teams need to do.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 160, its cardiac pacemaker evaluation coverage policy, effective March 7, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table